JAlcocerT/JAlcocerT/content/blog/biz-link-in-bio.md

 date: 2025-01-22
 draft: false
 tags: ["Web"]
-description: "Have a cool LinkInBio website with HUGO and Astro SSGs.
+description: "Have a cool LinkInBio/Bento website with HUGO and Astro SSGs.
 Alternative to linktree with Gitlab and Cloudflare WnP Setup."
 url: 'cool-link-in-bios'
 ---